Monday, February 14, 2011

 Mel Stottlemyre, 1964-74.
 Talk about bad luck: He was the right kind of pitcher, for the right team, but both arrived and, due to a rotator cuff injury that could probably have been properly repaired with today's medicine, left at the wrong time.
 But he's the best pitching coach of recent times (rest in peace, Johnny Sain, Mel's predecessor as such), having put together the staffs of both the 1980s Mets and the 1990s Yankees.

 Albert "Sparky" Lyle, 1972-78.
-Along with Rollie Fingers, Bruce Sutter and -- to Sparky's dismay -- Goose Gossage, redefined the role of the relief pitcher in the Scintillating Seventies.
-Cy Young Award winner in 1977 (first AL reliever to win it).
+Along with Rollie Fingers, Bruce Sutter and -- to Sparky's dismay -- Goose Gossage, he redefined the role of the relief pitcher in the Scintillating Seventies.
+Cy Young Award winner in 1977 (the 1st AL reliever to win it).
 Just don't give him a cake on his birthday.
-Unlike Yankee prospect turned Met joke Marv Throneberry, the problem is NOT that he would drop it.
+Unlike Yankee prospect turned Met joke Marv Throneberry, the problem is not that he would drop it.

 Dave Righetti, 1981-90.
-Came to the Yankees in the 1978-79 offseason in the trade that sent Sparky to the Texas Rangers.
-AL Rookie of the Year in 1981, helping the Yankees win the Pennant.
-Pitched a no-hitter against the Boston Red Sox on the 4th of July 1983.
-Became a reliever, and set a record of 46 saves in 1986.
+He came to the Yankees in the 1978-79 offseason, in the trade that sent Sparky to the Texas Rangers.
+He was the AL Rookie of the Year in 1981, helping the Yankees win the Pennant.
+He pitched a no-hitter against the Boston Red Sox on the 4th of July 1983.
+He became a reliever, and set a record of 46 saves in 1986.
 (It's still a record for AL lefthanders.)
-Saved 252 games (a record for lefties later broken by John Franco), 224 as a Yankee.
-Never became the great pitcher everyone hoped, though.
+He saved 252 games (a record for lefties later broken by John Franco), 224 as a Yankee.
+He never became the great pitcher everyone hoped, though.
 The San Jose native grew up as a San Francisco Giants fan, and has been their pitching coach since 2000.
 This past fall, the Giants won the World Series, finally getting themselves, and Rags, a ring.

 David Wells, 1997-98 and 2002-03.
 His tenures were brief.
 His performances were memorable.
 He wasn't perfect (except on May 17, 1998), but he was a winner.